 4. Connect the HDMI cable directly to your MacBook

-If you’re using a display hub or a switch box, try disconnecting the HDMI cable from it and connect it directly to your MacBook.
+If you’re using a display hub or a switch box, try disconnecting the HDMI cable from it and connecting it directly to your MacBook.

 Sometimes these devices can cause problems, therefore it’s usually best to connect the external display directly to your MacBook.

 According to users, a quick workaround for Dell monitors is to use a USB graphics adapter.
 These are basically USB 3.0 DisplayPort Adapters, and by using them, you might be able to circumvent this problem.

 One way to fix this problem is to set your monitor to use the DP1.1 signal.
 To do that, follow these steps:

 - On your monitor, go to Input sources and select DP.

 - Press and hold the select button for 8 seconds or so.

 - You’ll be asked to enable DP1.1a.
 Be sure to accept the change.

 Note: This solution works for the U2719DC model, but it might not work with other models.

 If you have an LG monitor, you should know the solutions above should work with LG models as well.